Long-UoA/Sensor-Allocation-and-Online-Learning-based-Path-Planning-Approach/README.md

 - When the experiment is finished, the results will be stored in the file output_OL_2cams_3targets_1horizons_10000TimeStamps_0.mat.

-- Run the file plot_results.m to visulise the results.
+- Run the file plot_results.m to visualize the results.

 - To reproduce Table 2 in the paper, have access to the code at this link https://drive.google.com/drive/folders/1ukXOiKAxcEhNU-_KFl9iw_tCcfU_x2KZ?usp=sharing